Neven Maguire: Books

 He launched a cookbook for those with Parkinson's disease for the Parkinson's Association of Ireland.

-Controversy
+Magazine cover with Georgia Salpa

-Maguire was involved in a controversy in August 2009 when he appeared alongside the bikini-wearing model Georgia Salpa and a plate of food on the cover of Food & Wine magazine.
-A national radio debate on Liveline saw feminists object to the treatment of Georgia Salpa and the magazine's publisher apologised and admitted it had been an error which had occurred whilst she had been absent from work.
+In August 2009, Maguire appeared alongside the bikini-wearing model Georgia Salpa and a plate of food on the cover of Food & Wine magazine.
+A national radio debate on Liveline saw feminists object to the treatment of Salpa and the magazine's publisher apologised and admitted it had been an error which had occurred whilst she had been absent from work.